Exploring asymmetric multifractal cross-correlations of price-volatility and asymmetric volatility dynamics in cryptocurrency markets: Results and discussions

 Since the statistic $Q_{cc}(m)$ is approximately $\chi^2(m)$ distributed with $m$ degrees of freedom, it can be used to test the null hypothesis that the first $m$ cross-correlation coefficients are nonzero.
 If the value of $Q_{cc}(m)$ is larger than the critical value of $\chi^2(m)$, the null hypothesis is rejected and thus the series have a significant cross-correlation.

-The cross-correlation test statistics in eqs.\eqref{eq:Qcc} and~\eqref{eq:Qcc2} for price changes and volatility changes of the four cryptocurrencies are calculated with various degrees of freedom $m$, ranging from 1 to 500.
+The cross-correlation test statistics in eqs.\eqref{eq:Qcc} and~\eqref{eq:Qcc2} for price changes and volatility changes of the four cryptocurrencies are calculated with various degrees of freedom $m$, ranging from 1 to 700.
 The results are shown in Fig.~\ref{fig:Qcc} together with the critical values of the $\chi^2(m)$ distribution at the 5\% level of significance.
 We find that for all the investigated cryptocurrencies, the statistic $Q_{cc}(m)$ deviates from the corresponding critical value, indicating that there are nonlinear cross-correlations between price changes and volatility changes.
 For XRP and LTC, the test statistic deviates from the critical value more than those of BTC and ETH.
 This implies the presence of stronger nonlinear cross-correlations in the minor cryptocurrencies compared to the major ones.

 Now that we have verified the existence of nonlinear cross-correlations in the bivariate series, we next analyze the multifractal properties of asymmetric cross-correlations for each cryptocurrency via the MF-ADCCA method.
 Figure~\ref{fig:Fqs} shows the $q$-th order fluctuation functions calculated from the returns and volatility changes with various $q$ ranging from -10 to 10.
 The fluctuation functions under different situations of bull and bear markets (uptrend and downtrend) are also depicted with the overall trend.
-For all cases, we observe that the fluctuation functions generally follow a power-law against the scale, which means that the nonlinear cross-correlations between the bivariate series have a long-range power-law property.
+For all cases, we observe that the fluctuation functions generally follow a power-law against the scale, which means that the cross-correlations between the bivariate series have a long-range power-law property.
 Therefore the MF-ADCCA is expected to be an effective method for analyzing cross-correlations, along with the asymmetry between uptrend and downtrend cross-correlations.

-Fig.~\ref{fig:Fqs} shows that the behavior of power-law cross-correlations varies among market situations of different trends.
+Figure~\ref{fig:Fqs} shows that the behavior of power-law cross-correlations varies among market situations of different trends.
 To measure the degree of asymmetry of the cross-correlations, we calculate the metric defined as